LE0NARD096/web_genomic_service/README.md

 To access our project, it has to be cloned on your computer with the following command :

-`git clone <url>` <url> has to be replaced by the url found on the first page of this git repository
+`git clone <url>`
+"url" has to be replaced by the url found on the first page of this git repository

 To developp this project, we used a python3 virtual environment by executing the followwing command: